of the Layout of the Great Giza Pyramids

 Lines '1' and '2' belong to

-the pyramid.
+the pyramid as given by Petrie.
 Lines 'a' and 'b' are the transmission circle, and

 the Great Pyramid's circumcircle.
 Going down the